Zdeněk Kolář: 2025: Fifth Challenger title

 Kolář won his fifth Challenger title and first since 2023 at the 2025 Genesis Trading Cup in Sofia, Bulgaria after defeating Murkel Dellien in the final.

+Kolář claimed his sixth Challenger title in November at the 2025 Montemar Challenger in Alicante, Spain after beating first time Challenger finalist Gianluca Cadenasso in the final and returned to world's Top 200 after this win.

 National representation

 Kolář was nominated for the Czech Republic Davis Cup team in 2017 but did not play in a match.